MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Remove-AzureServiceADDomainExtension.md

 ## PARAMETERS

 ### -ServiceName
-Specifies the name of an azure_2 service.
+Specifies the name of an Azure service.

 ```yaml
 Type: String